LGBTQ Advocates in the Asian-American and Pacific Islander Community

 Son Jang-ho and Kim Cheol-soo, a Korean Youtuber couple, have created a unique space for LGBTQ people online.
 They have made multiple videos centering their relationship and how they are perceived by the public.
 More recently, they have encouraged their followers to post coming-out videos.
 While submissions are not limited to the LGBTQ community, Jang-ho and Cheol-soo do require that these videos include the person’s face and name to foster community and intimacy.
 Their goal is to destigmatize coming out by normalizing the act of publicly sharing their identity to strangers and by including straight individuals on the channel.
 They have been successful in creating a community of loyal fans who support these videos, and a safe, welcoming space for everyone who needs one.

 Chella Man is a transgender, Jewish, Chinese, and deaf actor.
 In 2017 he started a Youtube channel to share his unique perspective, as well as slice-of-life videos with him and his partner.
 He has been involved in voter mobilization as well as education campaigns designed to support the LGBTQ and disabled communities.
-Since his Youtube channel became popular, he has been cast in multiple modelling and acting roles, including as a superhero in DC’s “Titans.”
+Since his Youtube channel became popular, he has been cast in multiple modeling and acting roles, including as a superhero in DC’s “Titans.”
 Chella continues to expand the way that deaf and LGBTQ individuals are represented thanks to his unique openness in sharing his story and evolving identities with his followers.